-Communication studies at Purdue University celebrates a long and distinguished history, having offered masters degress since 1947 and granted doctoral degrees since 1948.
+Communication studies at Purdue University celebrates a long and distinguished history, having offered masters degrees since 1947 and granted doctoral degrees since 1948.
 As our field has developed over time, Purdue faculty and graduate students have been at the forefront leading those advancements in discovery, learning, and engagement.

 Our award winning faculty are some of the top scholars in our field and have made major theoretical, methodological and applied contributions to the study of Communication.
 Our faculty are also some of the most prolific scholars in the field.
 Indeed, the Chronicle of Higher Education's "Top Research University Faculty Scholar Productivity Index" for 2007 placed Purdue at No. 2 in the nation.

 Our graduate students are award-winning as well, having received national and international recognition for their research and teaching.
 Many of our graduate students have solo-authored or collaborative publications and are actively involved in individual research projects or research teams.
 Our graduate students have also received university and national recognition for excellence in teaching.
 They work with faculty as teaching assistants and teach courses on their own.
 Many of our graduate students also work on grant-funded research with faculty.

 In addition, our Communication Graduate Student Association (CGSA) organizes professional development opportunities and social activities for our school.